Every film from Roger Ebert's "Great Movies" essays.

-Adélaïde, Belle, Félicie and Ludovic are near ruin bankruptcy, but Adélaïde and Félicie nonetheless still spend lavishly on themselves and keeping beautiful, whereas Belle slaves around the house.
-Crossing the forest one evening, Ludovic becomes lost and takes refuge in a castle.
+The merchant and his children, Adélaïde, Belle, Félicie, and Ludovic, are near ruin bankruptcy, but Adélaïde and Félicie nonetheless still spend lavishly on themselves keeping beautiful, whereas Belle slaves around the house.
+Crossing the forest one evening, their father becomes lost and takes refuge in a castle.
 Upon leaving, he steals a blossom off a rose bush.
 An angered beast demands one of his daughters for the theft.

 There is only one word to describe Jean Cocteau’s spellbinding adaptation of Beauty and the Beast - Magical.

 The film begins with a direct plea to the audience, a plea to simply believe as a child would: to believe in the fantastical and magical.
 Whilst it expresses Cocteau’s intent it is perhaps a redundant introduction when it is so easy to believe in this cursed and enchanted world.
 It is one of those rare films that has enthralled countless generations, and old and young alike, without talking down to either audience.
 Above all it is the ultimate fairy-tale film that utilises the illusionary qualities of the medium to their fullest.

 Whilst the film could be interpreted as having real world…

 ”Don't address me as sir, I'm called the Beast!”